How to Grow Peas in Your Home Garden

 Specifics on Planting Peas:

-- 35 seeds will be planted approximately every foot
+- Plant about 35 seeds every foot.

 Keep soil moist but not wet and soggy.